-Regardless of the type of chemical bond that is formed, however, all chemical bonds, have one thing in common.
+Regardless of their precise nature, all chemical bonds have one thing in common.
 They all owe their existence, directly or indirectly, to the electrostatic attractive forces that exist between the positively charged protons in the nucleus of an atom and the negatively charged electrons surrounding the atoms nearest to it.

 The noble gases

 During the nineteenth century, chemists organised the elements known at the time according to how they bonded chemically with other elements.
 They found that one group of elements (the elements we know today as the noble gases) tended to be found in nature in their elemental form.